 Students who would like to participate in the Spin Your Thesis! programme must comply with the following criteria at the time of the application:

-- a citizen of an ESA Member or Cooperating State*;
+- a citizen of an eligible state;

 - studying a scientific or engineering subject.